dhanacodes24/dhanacodes24/My_Projects.md

 ## 📌 About This Repository

 > 👋 Hi!
-I'm a **Cloud/DevOps enthusiast** building real-world AWS and other automation projects to solve common infrastructure problems — cost control, security auditing, and operational efficiency — using **serverless architecture**.
+I'm Dhanashree a **Cloud/DevOps enthusiast** building real-world AWS and other automation projects to solve common infrastructure problems — cost control, security auditing, and operational efficiency — using **serverless architecture**.

 Each project below is self-contained, documented, and includes architecture notes, IAM policies, and a discussion of when to use Lambda vs. native AWS services.
 Click into any project folder for full code, setup steps, and screenshots.